 If your legs are appropriately toasted, just focus on form and back off the resistance.
-Forcing your body to do what it is unable to do will only put you at risk of injury.
-The first interval we start seated for 30 seconds, FORCE ourselves to stand for 15 seconds, and return to the saddle for the last 30 seconds of torture.
-The second interval we start seated for 30 seconds, FORCE ourselves to stand for 15 seconds, and return to the saddle for a final minute of brutality.
-Form is paramount during these last two intervals because we will be working in and out of the saddle under load.
+Forcing your body to do what it unable will only put you at risk of injury.

+We are going to start seated for 30 seconds, FORCE ourselves to stand for 15 seconds, and return to the saddle for the last 30 seconds of brutality.

+Not only are we overloading the legs as before, we are adding another 15 seconds to the last 2 intervals.
+For those of us that are absolutely brain dead at this moment, each interval is a total of 75 seconds.

+Form is paramount during these last 2 intervals because will be working in and out of the saddle under load.
 Do NOT pull yourself out off the seat in order to stand.
 Your legs must lift you from the saddle.

 There is zero room for ego at this point in the ride.
 Either you can perform these intervals with proper form or you should not do them at all.

 If you are feeling tired and want to end strong, skip the first interval for additional recovery and obliterate the last one.

-INTERVAL TIMING: ''' 21.
-0:59 - 1:30 Stand - 1:45 Sit - 2:15 (30+15+30 sec) - Recover 1:15 22.
-3:34 - 4:15 Stand - 4:30 Sit - 5:30 (30+15+60 sec) - Done ''' Cool-Down / Stretch Brother, Cell, 7:50, 80 bpm Final Thoughts:
+- 1. 0:59 1:30 Stand 1:45 Sit 2:15 (30+15+30sec) Recover 1:15 - 2.
+3:34 4:15 Stand 4:30 Sit 5:00 (30+15+30sec) Done

+Cool-Down / Stretch Brother, Cell, 7:50, 80 bpm

+Final Thoughts:

+It is common for profiles that push the limit to draw attention to a rider's bike setup.
+Encourage riders to speak to you if they have questions about their setup, power (if you have meters in your class), or any pains or discomfort they may have experienced during the ride.

+A ride like this can push you to your limit regardless of the power you were able to obtain.
+Never be discouraged.
+Take what you have observed and learned and apply it to make your next class or workout more effective.

+The most important think you can do after a ride like this is take care of your body.
+This includes hydration, refueling, stretching, and recovery.
+If you need to skip your next workout to recover further, consider that a training medal of honor.

+Music Profile

+Section Music BPM Time Intro / Warm-Up Rise and Shine, Open System 100 6:57 Wake Up Legs Incredible - Original Mix, Carnage, Borgore 64 6:16 More Power Thunder - Radio Mix, W&W 64 2:51 Longer & Stronger Tsunami, Dvbbs, Borgeous 64 3:57 Even Stronger The Beast (Original Mix), Albin Myers 64 5:03 Power 60 Power Glove, Knife Party 64 4:21 Push the Limit Zeus - Original Mix, John Dahlbäck 60 5:26 Strength To Stand Emergency, Pegboard Nerds 64 4:13 Forced Out Sentinel, Noisestorm 66 5:28 Overload War, Astronaut, Far Too Loud 64 4:10 Brutality Step Up (Feet.
+Whizzkid), Stonebank, Whizzkid 64 5:34 Cool-Down / Stretch Brother, Cell 80 7:50